-Overall Member Cost Share Provisions In-Network Benefits Out-of-Network Benefits Out-of-Pocket Maximum The out-of-pocket maximum during your annual coverage costs for covered services .
-Your out-of-pocket maximum per plan year is: This out-of-pocket maximum is a total of the deductible , copayments , and coinsurance you pay for services and supplies covered by your Blue Cross and Blue Shield PPO health plan.
-This prescription drug out-of-pocket maximum is a total of the deductible , copayments , and coinsurance you pay for drugs and supplies covered by your Blue Cross and Blue Shield Drug Plan. \$[] per member \$[] per family (excluding cost share amound and a separate out-of-pocket drug benefits: \$[] per member \$[] per family The family out-of-pocket made eligible costs incurred by any enrolled under the same fam member will have to pay mo out-of-pocket maximum. maximum for prescription ximum can be met by y combination of members ily plan.
+Overall Member Cost Share Provisions In-Network Benefits Out-of-Network Benefits Out-of-Pocket Maximum The out-of-pocket maximum is the most you could pay during your annual coverage period for your share of the costs for covered services .
+Your out-of-pocket maximum per plan year is: This out-of-pocket maximum is a total of the deductible, copayments, and coinsurance you pay for services and supplies covered by your Blue Cross and Blue Shield PPO health plan.
+This prescription drug out-of-pocket maximum is a total of the deductible, copayments, and coinsurance you pay for drugs and supplies covered by your Blue Cross and Blue Shield Drug Plan. \$[] per member \$[] per family (excluding cost share amour and a separate out-of-pocket drug benefits: \$[] per member \$[] per family The family out-of-pocket madeligible costs incurred by an enrolled under the same fam member will have to pay modut-of-pocket maximum. maximum for prescription ximum can be met by y combination of members ily plan.
 But, no one